emard/esp32blesynscan/micropython/README.md

     Resend Tries * Serial Read Timeout > 9 seconds

+ESP32S3 connects with default serial timeouts.

+ESP32C3 needs increased serial timeouts.
-When Synscan initiates connection to serial port it probably toggles DTR or does something to serial port which causes ESP32 to restart.
+When Synscan initiates connection to serial port it probably toggles DTR or does something to serial port which causes ESP32C3 to restart.
 Read timeout should be long enough for
-ESP32 to boot and connect to mount WiFi.
+ESP32C3 to boot and connect to mount WiFi.

     SynScan Pro > Settings > Connection Settings > Serial
     SynScan Pro > Settings > Connection Settings > Resend Tries      > 2